Consumer medicine information

 • you have problems with your heart, including abnormal heart beat

-• you are taking another medicine containing the active ingredient ketoconazole, voriconazole, itraconazole, posaconazole which is used to treat fungal infections.
+• you are taking another medicine containing the active ingredient ketoconazole, voriconazole, itraconazole, posaconazole which is used to treat fungal infections

-• you are taking another medicine containing the active ingredient ritonavir or saquinavir which is used to treat HIV.
+• you are taking another medicine containing the active ingredient ritonavir or saquinavir which is used to treat HIV

-• you are taking another medicine containing the active ingredient telaprevir which is used to treat hepatitis C.
+• you are taking another medicine containing the active ingredient telaprevir which is used to treat hepatitis C

 • you are taking an antibiotic containing the active ingredient erythromycin, clarithromycin or telithromycin.

-• you have a pre-existing heart condition
+• have a pre-existing heart condition

-• you are not able to digest lactose which is a sugar found in milk and milk products.
+• are not able to digest lactose which is a sugar found in milk and milk products.

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 • itraconazole, ketoconazole, posaconazole, or voriconazole, which are used to treat fungal infections